-Your entitlement to supplemented refunds also applies to you partner and/or dependents.
+Entitlement to supplemented refunds applies to the person intended, his/her partner and their dependents.
 You do not need to do anything, CM will take care of everything.

-To be entitled to supplemented refunds, your gross taxable family income over the past calendar year must be less than 18.855,63 euros.
-An extra 3.490,68 euros can be added to this amount per additional family member.
-The current income, however, may not have increased.
+To be entitled to supplemented refunds, your gross taxable family income over the past calendar year must be less than 23.303,84 euros, with an extra 4.314,18 euros per additional family member.
+The current income, however, must not have increased.
 The entitlement applies to the entire family (= you, your partner and your dependents).
 Go to www.cm.be/vt for a summary of all persons that determine your family income.
 Your CM adviser may help you to find the correct combination.

-Exception: certain groups with a fixed income only need to prove their income from the previous month, such as: pensioners, partially disabled persons, widows/widowers, disabled persons, civil servants inactive for at least a year due to sickness, military temporarily exonerated from office, for at least for one year due to illness, single parents, persons who have been unfit for work and/or unemployed for one uninterrupted year.
-In this situation, your gross taxable family income over the past month, after recalculation based on annual income, must be less than 19.105,58 euros, increased by 3.536,95 euros for each additional family member, and the current income must not have increased.
+Exception: certain groups with a fixed income only need to prove their income from the previous month, such as: pensioners, people with survivor’s pension, partially disabled persons, disabled persons, civil servants inactive for at least a year due to sickness, military temporarily exonerated from office for at least for one year due to illness, single parents, persons who have been unfit for work and/or unemployed for one uninterrupted year.
+In this situation, your gross taxable family income over the past month, after recalculation based on annual income, must be less than 25.291,73 euros, increased by 4.682,19 euros for each additional family member, and the current income must not have increased.